PRIVACY IMPACT ASSESSMENT

 What is the need for PIA?

 Privacy and security of personal information are the most important factors in today’s data-driven world.
-While organizations consciously make the effort to protect information privacy, it is difficult to determine how personally identifiable information will get impacted because of a project or a process.
+While organizations consciously make the effort to protect information, it is difficult to determine how personal information will get impacted because of a project or a process.

 How is PIA Conducted?